martypdx/callback.js/README.md

 ## each ( [transform,] cb )

 `each` calls an asynchronous function in parallel based on a callback result that can be called with `forEach`.
-Results are combined into an array which is passed as the result to `cb`:
+Results are combined into an array which is passed as the result to `cb` after all invocations of the underlying function have completed:

 	fs.readdir(dir, fs.open.each(cb))